DavidJohnQuinlan/python_packages/README.md

 ### Creating a Python Package
 The structure of this repository is a common structure that is employed with creating a Python package.
-This structure involves an app folder containing the main python script which in this case is called `app.py`.
-It is also required that the app folder contains a `__init__.py` script.
+This structure involves an flask_application folder containing the main python script which in this case is called `flask_application.py`.
+It is also required that the flask_application folder contains a `__init__.py` script.

 Next, we will add the `setup.py` script which enables the creation of your Python package.
 The `setup.py` script will have the following general format: